Nonsplit conics in the reduction of an arithmetic curve: Abstract

 \section{Abstract}

-For an algebraic function field $F/K$ and a discrete valuation $v$ of $K$ with perfect residue field $k$, we bound the number of discrete valuations on $F$ extending $v$ whose residue fields are algebraic function fields of genus zero over $k$ but not ruled.
-Assuming that $K$ is relatively algebraically closed in $F$, we find that the number of nonruled residually transcendental extensions of $v$ to $F$ is bounded by $\gen+1$ where $\gen$ is the genus of $F/K$.
+For a function field in one variable $F/K$ and a discrete valuation $v$ of $K$ with perfect residue field $k$, we bound the number of discrete valuations on $F$ extending $v$ whose residue fields are non-ruled function fields in one variable over $k$.
+Assuming that $K$ is relatively algebraically closed in $F$, we find that the number of non-ruled residually transcendental extensions of $v$ to $F$ is bounded by $\gen+1$ where $\gen$ is the genus of $F/K$.
 An application to sums of squares in function fields of curves over $\rr(\!(t)\!)$ is outlined.